ClementNerma/Rave/docs/specs.md

 let person: (string, uint) = ('Jack', 24);
 ```

 The entities it contains are called its _elements_.
-They can be retrieved using an _index_, which must be a raw `usize` value:
+They can be retrieved using an _index_, which must be a plain `usize` value:

 ```sn
 [tuple] [ [index] ]